SpencerCDixon/imagery-frontend/README.md

 component should be a different color based on some state then I want to make assertions that it's getting the proper styling.
-Since layout styling and purely aesthetic styling changes so often I don't usually make assertions on those things since it forces developers to change tests too frequently.
+Since layout styling and purely aesthetic styling changes so often I don't usually make assertions on those because it forces developers to change tests too frequently.

-When testing the redux logic I tend to make sure my reducers are tested no matter what since they house the main determining logic of what my UI will look like.
+When testing the redux logic I tend to make sure my reducers are tested no matter what since they house the main logic for determining what my UI will look like.
 Testing action creators seems somewhat redundant to me since they're just functions that return an object.
 If an action creator is ever doing something out of the ordinary I will definitely write a test for it.